CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ApplianceAppOpStatus.md

 HasSystemOpStatus returns a boolean if a field has been set.

+### SetSystemOpStatusNil

+`func (o *ApplianceAppOpStatus) SetSystemOpStatusNil(b bool)`

+ SetSystemOpStatusNil sets the value for SystemOpStatus to be an explicit nil

+### UnsetSystemOpStatus
+`func (o *ApplianceAppOpStatus) UnsetSystemOpStatus()`

+UnsetSystemOpStatus ensures that no value is present for SystemOpStatus, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)